18.104.22.168 Death of individual

 Example: An individual in receipt of FTB, Mrs Nbebi dies on 1 January.
 The executor lodges the returns in March and the estate is wound up by the end of April.
 Mr Nbebi lodges his tax return in August of the first lodgement year and Mrs Nbebi's entitlement is reconciled soon after and can be paid to Mr Nbebi.

-If an individual in receipt of CCB dies part way through the income year reconciliation will occur as soon as all usage/attendance information is available, even if this is before the end of the year.
+If an individual in receipt of CCS or ACCS dies part way through the income year, reconciliation will occur as soon as all usage/attendance information is available, even if this is before the end of the year.

-When an individual in receipt of CCB dies in these circumstances, CCB may be paid to a third party at the Secretary's discretion.
+When an individual in receipt of CCS or ACCS dies in these circumstances, CCS and ACCS may be paid to a third party at the Secretary's discretion.

-Policy reference: FA Guide 4.6.1 General Provisions for Individual's Claims & Payments
+Policy reference: FA Guide 4.6.1 General provisions for making a claim for CSS by fee reduction

 Executor fails to lodge returns